 - Special recognition at separate Cording Ceremony with reception of Honors cords which are then worn during Commencement

 - Acknowledgement of exemplary participation at the University level via Honors sticker on diploma

 - Increased potential for receiving scholarship awards and grants

-The requirements for remaining in good standing are as follows: freshmen must take Honors Seminar both semesters and are honor-bound to take it every subsequent semester that their class schedule will allow for; freshmen must maintain a 3.0 GPA and students with more than 30 hours must maintain a 3.2 GPA; students must schedule one Honors course each academic semester until 12 hours have been taken (not including Honors Seminar).
+The requirements for remaining in good standing are as follows: freshmen must take Honors Seminar both semesters and are honor-bound to take it every subsequent semester that their class schedule will allow for; freshmen must maintain a 3.0 GPA and students with more than 30 hours must maintain a 3.2 GPA; students must schedule one Honors course each academic semester until 18 hours have been taken (not including Honors Seminar).
 Transfer students joining with over 60 credit hours will be allowed to take only 12 hours of Honors courses to complete the program.
 At the end of their four-five year program, students must also have completed a research project which is presented at graduation.